aashishkarki11/teleBot/README.md

 ## Configuration

-Create an `application.properties` file in the `src/main/resources` directory with the following content:
+Create an `Application.properties` file in the `src/main/resources` directory with the following content:

 ```properties
 BOT_TOKEN=your_telegram_bot_api_key